ArnavS59/se-04-team-09/README.md

 2. Basic Login/Register elements:
   a.
 User Table: storing email, password and id, names...

+The following changes have been implemented in this sprint:
+  .
+Implementation of Register part (Adding the user to the database) .
+Login Credetentials Authentication
+  .
+Backend raw codes (has been commented out in the file app.py)

-Changes from last spring test case file include:
+  .Changes from last sprint test case file include:
-1. Invalid Input when register.
+    .
+Invalid Input when register.
-2. Invalid Input when login.
+    .
+Invalid Input when login.
-3. Check for valid email
+    .
+Check for valid email
+    .
+Sample testcase in app.py to test game advancement funnctions

 **Recommendations for improvements:**
 1. The first spring group did everything based on JS on signed-in view and Mostly React on Non-signed in view.
 So you might want to focus on putting efforts on one single section.